LAB-SI/RooWifi-Controller/README.md

 Vous pouvez accéder au Wiki ici: https://github.com/valentinbreiz/RooWifi-Controller/wiki/Acceuil (fr)

 ## Download
-You can download the app in the Google Playstore here: link
+You can download the app in the Google Play Store here: link

-Or you can go in the releases tab: https://github.com/valentinbreiz/RooWifi-Controller/releases
+Or you can go in the release tab: https://github.com/valentinbreiz/RooWifi-Controller/releases